Bilalyyy/VaporRateLimiter/README.md

 ---
 ## Prerequisites

-This package assumes you already have an existing Vapor project.
+This documentation assumes you already have an existing Vapor project.

 - You have added **Fluent** as a dependency and are using a **Postgres** database.

 If you do not have this setup, please follow the [official Vapor getting started documentation](https://docs.vapor.codes/getting-started/hello-world/).

-You will also need a `User` model conforming to the `ModelAuthenticatable` protocol to enable authentication features.
+You may also need a `User` model that conforms to the `ModelAuthenticable` protocol to enable authentication features.
 If you need to implement this, refer to the [official Vapor authentication documentation](https://docs.vapor.codes/security/authentication/#model-authenticatable).

 ---